Music

 - Composing: Pupils will understand how music is created and written and will be able to compose music on their own and with others.

-- Elements of Music: These are the building blocks of music which are integral to understanding how to perform, compose and describe music.
+- Elements of music: These are the building blocks of music which are integral to understanding how to perform, compose and describe music.
 These elements include: pitch, timbre, tempo and dynamics.

-- History of Music: Our curriculum introduces pupils to a range of music from different periods of time and teaches them to understand, respect and appreciate music from a range of generations.
+- History of music: Our curriculum introduces pupils to a range of music from different periods of time and teaches them to understand, respect and appreciate music from a range of generations.

 Our Y5 pupils are taught whole class clarinets from a member of teaching staff from Sheffield Music Hub.
 We work closely with the teacher to ensure curriculum coverage is maintained and end points are achieved.

-In order to enable all of our pupils to build up their skills and knowledge in Music, units of lessons are taught in a sequence and work towards a range of end-points.
+In order to enable all of our pupils to build up their skills and knowledge in music, units of lessons are taught in a sequence and work towards a range of end-points.
 Taught throughout each unit are the technical elements of music which are a key part of the National Curriculum.
 Our curriculum follows the spiral curriculum model which ensures key skills are revisited numerous times through the key stage and each time, in greater depth.
 This allows our pupils the opportunity to revise their skills and knowledge throughout their time at Stocksbridge Junior School and build upon previous learning.
 By the end of the key stage, the National Curriculum Attainment Targets are securely met through the progression of skills and knowledge taught throughout each year group.

 In order to ensure our staff feel confident to deliver inspiring and creative lessons, we have high quality CPD available to staff through Kapow instructional videos, staff meetings and webinars.
 We also have support available from Sheffield Music Hub and the contacts we have built through our co-curricular opportunities.